eliasdejong/viperlith/docs/HTML_STREAMING.md

 ## Simple Web Server Architecture
-We have discussed a lot about Datastar on the client.
-Now let us address the server side.
+Now let us address some backend architecture.
+What does a Datastar backend look like?
 We will work our way up from a simple web server, all the way up to a CQRS architecture used by Viperlith.

 A simple web server + database might look like this:
 ```